etal/cnvkit/doc/calling.rst

 gains in fairly pure samples, most single-copy losses, and total (homozygous) deletions.

-When using the :ref:`gainloss` command, choose a threshold to suit your needs depending on your knowledge of the sample's purity, heterogeneity, and likely features of interest.
+When using the :ref:`genemetrics` command, choose a threshold to suit your needs depending on your knowledge of the sample's purity, heterogeneity, and likely features of interest.
 As a starting point, try 0.1 or 0.2 if you are going to do your own filtering downstream, or 0.3 if not.